top of page

 Xander didn’t know how to respond, so instead, he sat down on the floor and put his head in his hands.

-The boy walked up to the red-hot gate, then gazed into the corridor in contemplation.
-“I wasn’t supposed to be up here when they caught me.”
+The boy walked up to the red-hot gate, then gazed into the corridor in what seemed like contemplation.
+“If I hadn’t been up here . . . they never would have caught me.”

 Xander’s ears perked up, but he remained quiet.

 “Look,” Xander said.
 “I don’t know what happened to you before this or what those barbarians put you through, but it’s me and you against them now.
-If we stand any chance of getting out of here, we need to work together—”
+If we stand any chance of getting out of here, we have to work together—”

 There was a gasp from beyond the gate, from somewhere in the corridor.
 “Kyro?”

 The boy glanced up, his eyes bloodshot and puffy.
 Outside the gate was an old slave, covered in gnarly boils and ashy rags.
 It was the same gray-eyed slave that Xander had seen earlier.
-“How do you know me?”

 “Kyro?
 That is you, right?”
 The slave pretended to work by the gate.
 He faced away from them, but spoke into the cell.

 “I am Wester Noke.
 I knew your father long before the Korvok built this camp in the jungle.
-He would be very upset to learn that you are here.”
+He would be upset to learn that you are here.”
 The slave peered into the cell for a fraction of a second, then looked away.
 “How did you manage to get stuck here?”

 “I was captured.
 On the surface.”